 The first 6 months of consistent visits was not without frequent, intense contemplation of my sanity as I continually placed myself in quite dangerous situations on the edge of control.
 Many times I would pull off the track, my head screaming at me, “you don’t belong here, you fool.
 Go home now!”
 However, I was and still am rewarded each time I persevere and enjoy marked improvement with each visit.

 As I attempted to convince my more conservative riding buddies to come to the track with me, I documented what I think has been the governing mentally I employed that enabled me to remain confident in my endeavor.
 You probably call it a load of BS, but I call it…

 The Doctrine of Dirt

 The Doctrine of Dirt dictates that dirt bike riding can be performed with a minimized risk when particular principles of discipline are adhered to.
 These principles will be outlined and are applicable in the most challenging of circumstances.
 It is the opinion of the author that riding a dirt bike on a motocross track offers a level of exercise, thrill, challenge both physical and mental, and discipline that few sports can match.

 Ride Within Your Limits

 The problem is that it is too enticing to twist the throttle and attempt to fly, or to just let the performance capability of the machine get beyond your control.
 This invites injury.
 Know your limits.
-Avoid racing in practice (don’t be a Chet).
+Avoid racing during practice sessions which can quickly get you over your head.
 Learning to stay in control requires much discipline and patience.
 Staying in control for long periods of time requires physical endurance.
 Overcoming the risk and challenges requires great mental strength, physical strength, and courage.

 Important mindsets when learning: